All Episodes

 You are so wrong.

-I am a hundred percent right.
+I am 100% right.

-It's a game of odds.
+And it's a game of odds.

-He killed the entire technicality.
+He killed the entire ticket.

 Let me tell you something.

-They probably say there she is.
+They probably say, there she is.

 Oh, here she comes.